ray-project/ray/doc/source/tune/getting-started.rst

     :scale: 50%
     :align: center

-You can also use :ref:`Tensorboard <tensorboard>` for visualizing results.
+You can also use :ref:`TensorBoard <tensorboard>` for visualizing results.

 .. code:: bash